Invasion of Guadeloupe (1815)

-The Invasion of Guadeloupe (8–10 August 1815) was the last conflict between French and British forces during the Napoleonic Wars, and took place after Napoleon's defeat at Waterloo.
+The Invasion of Guadeloupe (8–10 August 1815) was the last conflict between French and British forces during the Napoleonic Wars and took place after Napoleon's defeat at Waterloo.

 Background

 Guadeloupe had been captured by the British twice before, most recently in 1810, but had been returned to the French following Napoleon's first abdication in April 1814.
 Louis XVIII had appointed Admiral Charles-Alexandre Léon Durand Linois as governor, with General Eugène Édouard Boyer de Peyreleau as his deputy.
 News of Napoleon's return from exile in Elba in February 1815 eventually reached the island in May, and divided it.
 Linois remained loyal to the King, while Boyer-Peyreleau led the Bonapartists.
 On 15 June the schooner Argile arrived from France with orders to rally Guadeloupe and Martinique to Bonaparte's cause.

 Boyer-Peyreleau attempted to persuade Linois to declare his support for Bonaparte, but he refused, so on 18 June Boyer-Peyreleau began arresting key officials and held Linois under house arrest.
 The next day Linois reluctantly declared his support for the new regime.
-However, unknown to them, Bonaparte had been defeated at Waterloo on 18 June, and would abdicate soon after.
+However, unknown to them, Bonaparte had been defeated at Waterloo on 18 June and would soon abdicate.
 Meanwhile, on Martinique, the governor, Comte Pierre de Vaugiraud, had requested British assistance in holding the island on behalf of the French king, with British troops landing there in June.